-How does Core Process therapy work?
+How does CPP work?

-The present moment is always a culmination of what has happened in all preceding moments of your life and how this has moulded you.
+The present moment is a culmination of all preceding moments of your life and how this has moulded you until now.
 ‘Mindful’ focusing is an attentive and relaxed way of discovering the roots of your problems.
-It may provide you with a clearer image of who you really are and what prevents you from fully being yourself.
-When you direct your attention in this manner in the present moment, you are often brought into contact with old aches and the measures you had to take to shield yourself from loss and pain.
-You don’t need to dig into your past or relive it for this; you can discover all these things by kindly examining those emotions, feelings and thought that you experience in the present moment.
-When you gradually learn how to accomplish this, you will notice that the uneasy habits you had developed are starting to let go of you.
-It is possible that you may feel less influenced by these patterns and you may be able to live in more freedom, with more creativity and flexibility.
-We call this ‘healing’.
+It may provide a clearer image of who you really are and what prevents you from fully being yourself.
+Directing the attention in this manner to the present moment, can bring you into contact with old suffering and with the habitual defences against pain and loss.
+There is no need to dig into the past or relive it; we can discover these things by warmly welcoming those emotions, feelings and thoughts that you experience right now.
+Gradually we will begin to see that old habits and pain loosen their hold, offering instead greater freedom, creativity and flexibility.
+This is the beginning of healing.